 Jimbo Scott is a performing songwriter who was born in Memphis, Tennessee and raised in Oakland, California.
 Steeped in traditions of folk, roots, country, bluegrass and rock, Jimbo has developed a unique soulful sound.
 With a rich and powerful voice, Jimbo sings songs dedicated to a vivid world, full of passion and color.
 His keen sense of introspection makes each song both revealing and resonant.

 Jimbo was exposed to a wide range of musical styles from an early age.
 His early school years were marked by years in chorus and band focused on performing the blues, afro-cuban rhythms, folk music and the music of the civil rights movement.
-Jimbo often attended shows at Berkeley’s Freight and Salvage Coffeehouse.
+Jimbo’s formative exposure to performing songwriters came when he began attending shows at Berkeley’s famous Freight and Salvage Coffeehouse.
 These experiences helped to instill a love for harmonies, improvisation and songwriting.
 When Jimbo was 13, he picked up an acoustic guitar for the first time and it has been his primary creative vehicle ever since.

-In 2013 Jimbo released the full-length album, “Weekends at the Madhouse”, a collection of folk, rock and country songs.
-Originally intended to be a solo acoustic album it soon became, what Jimbo calls “an experiment in the possible” in which he laired acoustic and electric guitars, vocals, keys, drums and bass to create a full and sweeping collection that featured performances by numerous friends.
+After playing in various bands for years, Jimbo released the full-length album, “Weekends at the Madhouse” in 2013.
+The collection of folk, rock and country songs was originally intended to be a solo acoustic album, but it soon became what Jimbo calls “an experiment in the possible” in which he layered acoustic and electric guitars, vocals, keys, drums and bass to create a full and sweeping collection that featured performances by numerous friends.
 The highlight of the album was the song “Fool Outta Me” which featured Marc Lionetti on guitars and backing vocals.
 The whimsical song about the foolishness of love has been featured on numerous radio stations and continues to be one of Jimbo’s favorites to perform.

 2014 was a benchmark year for Jimbo.
 His song “Something Good For Me” was a finalist for Best Song by an Oakland Solo Artist in the Oaktown Mayhem Fest.
 Jimbo was also featured as a performer and contributing song writer on Grover Anderson’s release “The Optimist” with their collaboration on the jolly and harmony heavy song, “Pick Up Your Horn”.
 Jimbo was a featured interviewee in the critically acclaimed documentary “Free in Song” about his mentor and teacher, Melanie DeMore.
 Jimbo’s song “River Don’t Sleep” was included in a collection of art and music dedicated to the Mokolumne River, which winds its way through the California gold country.
 The collection, called River Reflections was commissioned by Amador Arts, the Calaveras County Arts Council, Foothill Conservancy and the East Bay Municipal Utility District.
-Jimbo’s latest release, 2015’s “The Parklands” was inspired by the National Parks and features Tim Snider on strings.
+In 2015, Jimbo Released “The Parklands”.
+The song was inspired by the National Parks and features Tim Snider on strings.
 It is a meditation on our impact on the natural world and the need to preserve open spaces.

 Now, Jimbo is focusing on releasing new material that reflects his increasingly acoustic sound.
-He continues to perform throughout the Bay Area and Northern California as a solo act, with his full band and in collaboration with various other folk artists.
-In a world with an increasing need for brave voices, Jimbo hopes to raise his own.
+His latest release, “Good and Kind” is his anthem to kindness in the midst of chaos.
+He continues to perform throughout the Bay Area and Northern California as a solo act, with his full band and his project with Grover Anderson, called Freight.

-If you like Jackie Green, Tracy Chapman, The John Butler Trio, Jason Isbell, then you will like Jimbo Scott.
+If you like Zach Brown, Tracy Chapman, The John Butler Trio or Jason Isbell, then you will like Jimbo Scott.

 For Booking and all other inquiries, please contact email@example.com